-We helped childhood burn victim, Jespa Ngong, move to the United States for life-changing reconstructive surgery.
-As Jespa now enters his third year in the US, we are supporting his efforts to continue his education and earn a college degree.
+We helped childhood burn victim, Jespa Ngong, moved to the United States for life-changing reconstructive surgery.
+Jespa is now an independent adult studying Computer Information Systems in the USA.

 When he was just 12 years old, Jespa applied for a Plant A Seed scholarship to help with school supplies.
-This created a relationship that led to Jespa moving to California to undergo reconstructive surgery at age 16, thanks to the help of the Children’s Burn Foundation, Torrance Memorial Hospital, and several generous donors and supportive friends.
-During his treatments, Jespa enrolled in and completed high school at Arena High School in El Segundo, California.
-In September 2018 Jespa began as a freshman at El Camino college.
+This created a relationship that led to Jespa moving to California to undergo reconstructive surgery at age 16, thanks to the help of Plant a Seed, Children's Burn Foundation, Torrance Memorial Hospital, and several generous donors and supportive friends.
+During his treatments, Jespa enrolled and completed high school at Arena High School in El Segundo, California.
+In September 2018, Jespa began as a freshman at El Camino college.

-Plant A Seed could not be more proud of what this young man has accomplished.
+Plant a Seed could not be more proud of this young man's accomplishments.
 He was awarded several scholarships and honors upon graduation.
-Plant A Seed will continue to help with tuition and living expenses while Jespa is in school.
+Plant a Seed will continue to help with tuition and living expenses while Jespa is in school.
 In addition, Jespa is still undergoing several costly medical procedures.
-Therefore, Jespa’s Journey remains one of the major fundraising efforts for Plant A Seed.
+Therefore, Jespa's Journey remains one of the major fundraising efforts for Plant a Seed.

 Donations to Jespa's Journey are tax deductible.